ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 The content is based on practical experience with deploying the solution in multi-tenant environments with tens of thousands of mailboxes.
 The document is intended for IT service providers, internal IT teams, and business departments responsible for email and client systems.

 The topics covered span the entire lifecycle, from initial consultation and planning to testing, pilot phases, and rollout.
 This is followed by operation, administration, support, and training.
 The goal is to provide a practical reference that helps companies implement the solution effectively while meeting strict requirements.

+This is not a detailed guide for technicians, but rather an organizational overview.
+Technical details can be found [here](/details).

 ## 1. Task {#task}